Skip to content

 Wellsprings

 Mordechai Leiner (c.
-1801–1854) was a Hasidic master and founder of the Izhbitz dynasty, active in Polish Galicia during the nineteenth century.
-A student of the Maggid of Koznitz and later influenced by Menachem Mendel of Kotzk, he established himself as a rebbe in Izhbitz and became known for his profound and unconventional interpretations of Jewish thought, particularly his radical theology of divine will and human responsibility.
+1801–1854) was a Hasidic master and founder of the Izhbitz dynasty, active in the Lublin region of Congress Poland during the nineteenth century.
+A disciple of Rabbi Simcha Bunim of Peshischa and, after his death, a close disciple of Rabbi Menachem Mendel of Kotzk, he established himself as a rebbe in Izhbitz and became known for his profound and unconventional interpretations of Jewish thought, particularly his radical theology of divine will and human responsibility.
 His teachings emphasized inner spiritual experience and intellectual courage in matters of faith.
 After his death, his son Yaakov David and later descendants continued the Izhbitz school, which produced several important Hasidic works and attracted devoted followers.
 The Izhbitzer Rebbe is remembered for his daring conceptual innovations and his influence on subsequent Hasidic thought.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →